Moritz Hartmann (officer): Venetian service

 As the Venetian army went into winter quarters, Hartmann returned to Venice, where he requested the Council of Ten to participate in the campaign in the following year at his own expense, accompanied by other officers from Denmark.
 Subsequently, Hartmann participated in the campaign of 1686, during which Nauplia (present-day Nafplio) in the Northeastern Peloponnese was conquered.
 He returned to Copenhagen in September 1686, yet quickly got permission to retrieve the body of his deceased compatriot, Christian Ahlefeldt, in Venice on 23 October.
 At his arrival in Copenhagen, Hartmann found out that Christian Ahlefeldt's father, Grand Chancellor Frederik Ahlefeldt, too, had died.
 After participating in the respective funerals, Hartmann sought to get permission to yet again participate in the Venetian campaign, while also requesting to become captain of the Danish navy.
 On 5 February 1687, fulfilling his request, King Christian V granted Hartmann the title of captain with a yearly payment of 100 Danish rigsdaler.
 In the same year, he rejoined the Venetian campaign, participating in the conquest of Patras and the sieges of Malvasia (present-day Monemvasia) and the Acropolis, during which the Parthenon was destroyed.
 Additionally, he partook in a voyage to the Levant, where he would visit the Church of the Holy Sepulchre.
 As a reward for his actions, particularly in the battle of Kalamata, Hartmann received a gold chain worth 200 ducats from the Venetian Senate.
-In 1688, Hartmann's permission to serve abroad was extended for another year, allowing him to participate in the invasion of Euboea, especially in the siege of Negroponte.
+In 1688, Hartmann's permission to serve abroad was extended for another year, allowing him to participate in the invasion of Euboea, specifically in the siege of Negroponte.

 Governor of Tranquebar

 In late 1688, Hartman returned to Copenhagen, but quickly got permission in December to serve the Danish East India Company, as Governor of Tranquebar.
 Hartmann's prominence and respect through his services to the Republic of Venice probably contributed to this appointment.
-Hartmann was to investigate the conditions in the colony as commissioner (Kommissær), and continue the work of his predecessor, Wolf Henrik von Kalnein.
+Hartmann was to investigate the conditions in the colony as commissioner, and continue the work of his predecessor, Wolf Henrik von Kalnein.
 The title of commissioner was of an administrative and diplomatic character, and included the continuation of negotiations on treaties with various regional rulers, including those from Siam and the Mughal Empire.
-Furthermore, Hartmann got a seat in the secrete råd (lit. 'secretary council') and had the responsibility of overseeing the functions of other administrative roles.
-Additionally, Hartmann, the Vice Commander, and the secrete råd were to initiate a greater reduction of the company's spending.
+Furthermore, Hartmann got a seat in the privy council (secrete råd) and had the responsibility of overseeing the functions of other administrative roles.
+Additionally, Hartmann, the Vice Commander, and the privy council were to initiate a greater reduction of the company's spending.